OiendrilaBasak/Disease-Prediction/README.md

 <h3> Problem statement </h3><br/>
 To predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.
 <h3>Data Description</h3><br/>
+The dataset has 5111 rows and 12 columns.
 <h3>Software:</h3>Python
 <h3>Attribute Information</h3><br/>
 1) id: unique identifier<br/>